-- 16.1.1 Members are expected to devote their professional efforts during the academic year to regular University assignments.
-Members shall not engage in outside employment nor participate in activities that interfere with the Member's full-time responsibility. - 16.1.2 A Member may with prior written administrative approval, which shall not be unreasonably denied, devote additional time to other employment.
-Approval will not be denied unless it can be established that outside employment will interfere with Members' University responsibilities. - 16.1.3 A Member who intends to engage in outside employment shall promptly report in writing the nature and extent of the proposed commitment to the Member's Department Chair or appropriate supervisor on the annual reporting form.
+- 16.1.2 A Member may with prior written administrative approval, which shall not be unreasonably denied, devote additional time to other employment.
+Outside employment and activities may not interfere with Members' University responsibilities. - 16.1.3 A Member who intends to engage in outside employment shall promptly report in writing the nature and extent of the proposed commitment to the Member's Department Chair or appropriate supervisor on the annual reporting form.
 Such reporting shall be renewed each academic year.
 Such reporting will only be required on an annual basis unless the extent of outside employment changes significantly in the interim.
 The Department Chair or appropriate supervisor shall forward a copy of all approved applications to the appropriate College Dean and the Provost. - 16.1.4 A Member engaged in outside employment or activities, with or without compensation, shall not use the name of the University to suggest institutional endorsement or support of a non-University enterprise nor the name of the University on stationery, business cards, or promotional literature for such outside activity.
-However, the Member can utilize his/her University title for identification purposes.
-A Member shall not teach regular classes at another college or university during the academic year without prior written approval by the Provost. - 16.1.5 Before University space, services, supplies or equipment may be used in the performance of any outside activity; written permission must be obtained in advance from the College Dean.
+However, the Member can utilize his/her University title for identification purposes. - 16.1.5 Before University space, services, supplies or equipment may be used in the performance of any outside employment or activity; written permission must be obtained in advance from the College Dean.
 Appropriate usage fees must be disclosed in writing to the Member, who will then be responsible for payment to the University for any such space, services, supplies or equipment used.